tbogdala/mindmeld/docs/build.md

 Once the `./make_windows_deps.sh` script was run, or manually executed, the runner can be built manually using the CLI: `flutter build windows --release`

+For the posted release build on windows, I specifically went into `packages/woolydart/src/woolycore/llama.cpp/ggml/src/CMakeLists.txt` and delete the section for `GGML_AVX512` under MSVC because disabling it via CLI at configure time wasn't cutting it.

 ### Android Build Instructions